Modder4869/discord-stuff/plugins/README.md

 ## Mention all

-Attempt to mention all users in channel/server, this kinda works, not that this plugin needs bd+ to work
+Attempt to mention all users in channel/server, this kinda works, note that this plugin needs bd+ to work

 ![mentionAll](https://ckat.space/ship/RgD.gif)